ibm-cloud-docs/cis/ts-html-1xxx-errors.md

 2. Log in to your {{site.data.keyword.cis_short_notm}} account
 3. Update the A records in the {{site.data.keyword.cis_short_notm}} DNS to the IP address confirmed by your hosting provider

-## Error 1003 Access Denied: Direct IP Access Not Allowed
+## Error 1003 Access denied: Direct IP access not allowed
 {: #1003-error}

 The most common cause of 1003 errors is when a client or browser directly accesses a {{site.data.keyword.cis_short_notm}} IP address.